About every two or three months, I’m contacted by someone who describes something too extreme.

 What’s usually going on

-My free book, Is Your House Haunted?, was written for cases where people think their home is haunted, especially if they’re experiencing multiple kinds of phenomena, or one that’s particularly dramatic.
+My book, Is Your House Haunted?, was written for cases where people think their home is haunted, especially if they’re experiencing multiple kinds of phenomena, or one that’s particularly dramatic.

 It takes you, step-by-step, through typical symptoms of a haunting, and it explains how to find out if they’re normal or paranormal.